 Within 24 hours of using, individuals will experience a crash.
 Symptoms include:

 The First Week

 Within a week of the individual’s last use, they will begin experiencing acute withdrawal symptoms.
-Due to the severity of the symptoms experienced, detoxing under medical supervision is advised.
+A medical provider may suggest that an individual detoxes under supervision if their symptoms are severe.
 The symptoms listed below can last anywhere from a few days to several weeks.

 What a Cocaine Overdose Looks Like